 A single-URL browser monitor is the equivalent of a simulated user visiting your application using a modern, updated web browser.
-Browser monitors can be configured to run from any of our global locations at a frequency of up to once every 5 minutes.
+Browser monitors can be configured to run from any of our global locations at frequencies of up to every 5 minutes.
 Browser monitors alert you when your application becomes inaccessible or when baseline performance degrades significantly.

 Browser clickpaths are simulated user visits that monitor your application’s business critical workflows.
 You can use the Dynatrace recorder to record an exact sequence of clicks and user input that you are interested in monitoring for availability and performance.
-Once you’ve captured the mouse clicks and additional user actions that you want your browser clickpath to include, your browser clickpath will run automatically at regular intervals to test your site’s availability and functionality.
+Once you’ve captured the mouse clicks and additional user actions that you want your browser clickpath to include, you can set your browser clickpath to run automatically at regular intervals to test your site’s availability and functionality.

 The supported browsers for each synthetic feature are included in the following table.